B Line (RTD): FasTracks

 In summer 2018, the U.S. 36 Mayors and Commissioners Coalition was gathering support from other members to ask RTD to provide an estimate for at least weekday rush hour commuter rail service along the original corridor to Longmont.
 In spring 2019, Longmont City Council asked RTD to look into the barebones "Peak Service Plan".
 RTD estimated a start-up cost of $117 million, serving an initial weekday ridership of 1,400.
-By mid-2019, completion of the full original line was estimated at $1.1-1.5 billion (in 2013 dollars), targeted for 2042, 25 years after the original planned opening.
-In early 2020, RTD estimated it could construct the rest of the line for peak-direction service at a cost of $700-800 million; full-day service would not be expected until 2050 at a final cost of $1.5 billion.
+By mid-2019, completion of the full original line was estimated at $1.1–1.5 billion (in 2013 dollars), targeted for 2042, 25 years after the original planned opening.
+In early 2020, RTD estimated it could construct the rest of the line for peak-direction service at a cost of $700–800 million; full-day service would not be expected until 2050 at a final cost of $1.5 billion.

+Northwest Rail Peak Service Study

+The Peak Service Study, initiated in 2022 and concluded in 2024, was an analysis of what a minimum service to Longmont could look like, as an interim step until the line is fully built out as called for in FasTracks.
+The study suggested adding six additional stops past the current Westminster terminus, serviced by three southbound morning trips, and three northbound evening trips.

+In contrast to the rest of the RTD commuter system, this minimum service would operate on shared track with BNSF freight trains, and rely on new and existing sidings for holding freight while commuter trains are passing.
+This shared extension would notably use diesel locomotives instead of overhead electrification as the rest of the system uses.